Why Bow Legs and Knock Knees Lead to Deforming Arthrosis

 With the surgery the leg axis become natural position so articular cartilage of knee-joint get equal weight distribution at full surface and keeps its health in years.
 Also there is a cosmetic effect that lets a person feel more comfortable around other people.

-This quality-reviewed article relating to our Medical Tourism section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Why Bow Legs and Knock Knees Lead to Deforming Arthrosis" was originally written by Doctor Vitaliy Veklich Orthopaedic surgeon and Doctor of Medicine - Ladisten Orthopaedic Clinic - Kiev, Ukraine, and published by Disabled-World.com on 2010/06/21 (Updated: 2018/05/25).
-Should you require further information or clarification, Doctor Vitaliy Veklich Orthopaedic surgeon and Doctor of Medicine - Ladisten Orthopaedic Clinic - Kiev, Ukraine can be contacted at doctorveklich.com.
-Disabled World makes no warranties or representations in connection therewith.
+Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by Doctor Vitaliy Veklich Orthopaedic surgeon and Doctor of Medicine - Ladisten Orthopaedic Clinic - Kiev, Ukraine and published on 2010/06/21, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Doctor Vitaliy Veklich Orthopaedic surgeon and Doctor of Medicine - Ladisten Orthopaedic Clinic - Kiev, Ukraine can be contacted at doctorveklich.com NOTE: Disabled World does not provide any warranties or endorsements related to this article.